 Researchers performed a retrospective chart review of patients 12 years and older in Le Bonheur’s Comprehensive Epilepsy Program currently treated with cenobamate.
 Forty-five medication-resistant Le Bonheur epilepsy patients, who had tried an average of 12 anti-seizure medications prior to cenobamate, were treated with the medication.
 Of those patients, 28 also experienced a prior rash with prescribed medications.

-Le Bonheur clinicians found that most adolescent patients treated with cenobamate experienced a reduction in seizure activity and were able to wean off at least one other anti-seizure medication with no patients developing a rash as a side effect.
+Le Bonheur clinicians found that most adolescent patients treated with cenobamate experienced a reduction in seizure activity, were able to wean off at least one other anti-seizure medication and none developed a rash as a side effect.

 “The slightly greater than 50% responder rate is especially impressive in this population, who have had documented failure to a high number of prior anti-seizure medications,” said Wheless.
 “Many had also undergone prior epilepsy surgery or device therapy as a treatment option.
 They represent some of our patients with the most difficult to control epilepsy.”

-Cenobamate was used alongside other anti-seizure medications, with lacosamide, cannabidiol, clobazam and felbamate being the most common.
-The most common side effect when adding cenobamate to a patient’s regimen was somnolence, which could be minimized by decreasing the cenobamate dose.
+Cenobamate was able to be used alongside other anti-seizure medications, with lacosamide, cannabidiol, clobazam and felbamate being the most common.
+The most common side effect when adding cenobamate to a patient’s regimen was drowsiness, which could be minimized by decreasing the cenobamate dose.
 None of the patients discontinued cenobamate because of adverse events.

 Le Bonheur Children's Hospital depends on the generosity of friends like you to help us serve 250,000 children each year, regardless of their family’s ability to pay.
 Every gift helps us improve the lives of children.Donate Now